ShandShen/Junyu-Shen/Week07_Midterm/README.md

   Two input sensors:

-  * Rotatory Encoder to control the volume of speakers.
+  * Potentiometer1 to control the volume of speakers.
-  * Rotation Sensor to detects the angle at which the needle is turned.
+  * Potentiometer2 to detects the angle at which the needle is turned.

   Two outputs:

-  * A motor that spins the vinyl record once the needle is placed on the record.
+  * A motor that spins the record once the needle is placed on the record.
   * Speaker that plays music.

 * __Porject Picture__: